PECANN: Parallel Efficient Clustering with Graph-Based Approximate Nearest Neighbor Search

-\myparagraph{Threshold Center} $F_{\text{center}}$ obtains the center points by selecting the points whose distance to their dependent point is greater than $\delta_{\min}$, a user-defined parameter.
+\myparagraph{Threshold Center Function} Recall from \Cref{sec:prelim} that $\delta_i = D(x_i,\lambda_i)$ is the dependent distance of $x_i$. $F_{\text{center}}$ obtains the center points by selecting the points whose distance to their dependent point is greater than $\delta_{\min}$, a user-defined parameter.
 This can be implemented with a $\texttt{par-filter}$, whose work and span are $O(n)$ and $O(\log n)$, respectively.
 This method is used in \cite{Amagata21, yaohui2017adaptive, amagata2023efficient}.

-\myparagraph{Product Center} This method takes as input $n_{c}$, a user-defined parameter that specifies how many clusters to output.
+\myparagraph{Product Center Function} This method takes as input $n_{c}$, a user-defined parameter that specifies how many clusters to output.
 We compute the product $\delta_i \times \rho_i$ for all points $x_i$.
 The $n_{c}$ points with the largest products are the center points.
 This function can be implemented with a \algname{par-select} to find the $n_{c}^{\text{th}}$ largest product $t$, and then a \algname{par-filter} to filter out the points with product less than $t$.
 The work and span are $O(n)$ and $O(\log n \log\log n)$, respectively.
 This method is used in \cite{jiang2020adaptive, Rodriguez14, hou2019enhancing, liu2018shared}.

-\myparagraph{Local Center} For this method, a point is a center point if it has the highest density among its \knn{s}.
-This can be implemented using a parallel filter with $O(nk)$ work and $O(\log n)$ span.
-This density finder is usually accompanied by further steps to merge and refine the initial DPC clusters~\cite{sun2021density, sddp}.

-There are also methods that plot a decision graph for visualization and pick the cluster centers manually~\cite{du2018density, du2018robust}.
-Finally, some iterative methods have been proposed (e.g.,~\cite{xie2016robust, abbas2021denmune, liu2018shared}), but they have been infrequently used.